-Big Croc Feed Experience at Crocosaurus Cove, Darwin
+Big Croc Feed VIP Experience at Crocosaurus Cove, Darwin

 The Big Croc Feed Experience at Crocosaurus Cove in Darwin offers guests the unique opportunity to feed some of Australia’s largest saltwater crocodiles.
 Get a personal introduction to the most feared of Aussie reptiles and enjoy a behind-the-scenes tour of this renowned inner-city wildlife attraction.
 Duration: 75 minutes (approx.)